linusreM/Longan-RISC-V-examples/08-SD-card/README.md

 The program will write a text file to disk and then open some images from the card to display a clock.

+You can convert images using this useful web-tool: https://lvgl.io/tools/imageconverter Use RGB656 binary as the output.

 ## Functions
 ```c
 FRESULT f_mount (